Shravsssss/MovieRecommender/CONTRIBUTING.md

 ### Issues and PRs

 If you have ideas for improvements or want to report a bug, open an issue!
-We’d love to hear your thoughts.
+We'd love to hear your thoughts.
 For larger contributions, feel free to email us or open an issue first to discuss your proposal.

 We also welcome pull requests (PRs).
 When you submit a PR, one of the repository administrators will review it and merge it after the CI build passes.